 Product Lifecycle Support

-Viewing Product Lifecycle in the Discovery UI
+Product lifecycle support in the BMC Discovery UI

 ProductLifecycleOverview.png